Psychological Types: Psychological types

 Introverted rational types judge by their own principles.
 If objective judging is repressed, they become inflexible, navel-gazing, egotistical, and develop feelings of inferiority that they compensate for in the real world.
 The introverted thinking type is concerned with developing logical insights for its subjective ideas- an example is Kant.
 The introverted feeling type is also concerned with these ideas, but the person judges them with their feeling-values.
 Repressed objective judging in an introverted thinking type makes the person isolated, unsympathetic, sensitive to minor things that supposedly secretly concern the person, and aggressive in the face of criticism.
 In an introverted feeling type, the person becomes domineering, plotting, and forms many rivals.

 Introverted irrational types are captivated by their subjective perception and inner world, chiefly as related to the collective unconscious.
 When objective perception is repressed, they become deluded and lose touch with reality.
 The introverted sensation type is guided by their perceptions that are merely suggested by the object in the moment, related to its aesthetic, becoming, and passing.
 This is seen when paintings of the same landscape differ not simply in ability.
-The introverted intuitive type is guided by associations of subjective perception, unrelated to real-world plausibility.
-Such a type, for example, could think of the image of a tottering man pierced through the heart by an arrow, when observing vertigo.
+Intuition, on the other hand, receives from the sensation only the impetus to immediate activity; it peers behind the scenes, quickly perceiving the inner image that gave rise to the specific phenomenon, i.e. the attack of vertigo, in the present case.
+It sees the image of a tottering man pierced through the heart by an arrow.
+This image fascinates the intuitive activity; it is arrested by it, and seeks to explore every detail of it.
+It holds fast to the vision, observing with the liveliest interest how the picture changes, unfolds further, and finally fades.
+In this way introverted intuition perceives all the background processes of consciousness with almost the same distinctness as extraverted sensation senses outer objects.
 When objective perception is repressed in an introverted sensing type, compulsive thoughts of external malevolence occur.
 The introverted intuitive type becomes a hypochondriac, sensitive in the sense organs, and compulsively tied to particular people or objects.

-Auxilliary functions
+Auxiliary functions

 In reality, a type's principal function is often influenced by another function of secondary importance, despite its absolute sovereignty.
 Opposing functions, like thinking and feeling can be on the same level, but then they're relatively undeveloped.
 Sensation can give thinking practicality, intuition can give thinking speculations, feeling can give intuition feeling for choice of artistic images, thinking can give intuition a system for its vision, etc. The auxiliary can also allow the unconscious to be approached, by protecting the conscious standpoint from undue influence.
 A uniformly conscious state of functions is present among prehistoric peoples.